I Sat Next to a Stranger on a Flight. Now I Might Move to Paris.

 - Paris real estate markets can fluctuate

-I think it’s important to approach something like this with excitement and realism.
+Obviously it’s important to approach something like this with excitement and realism.
 Although admittedly realism becomes harder when someone hands you a cappuccino in Saint Germain and church bells are ringing in the background.

 Final Thoughts

 I started this trip sitting next to a stranger on a plane.
-I finished it having toured the coolest (and only) Paris apartment I've ever seen and thinking thoughts about my future that I did not expect to be having.
+I finished it having toured the coolest (and only) Paris apartment I've ever seen and thinking thoughts about my future that I did not expect to be having!

 And if you have been thinking about Paris as more than a trip, as somewhere you actually return to, year after year, as a place that is in some small and very real sense yours, this is at minimum worth checking out.